Advice for pilgrims visiting Mecca, Saudi Arabia (Hajj and Umrah)

 Vaccination against seasonal influenza

-The Saudi Ministry of Health recommends that international pilgrims be vaccinated against seasonal influenza before arrival into the Kingdom of Saudi Arabia, particularly those at increased risk of severe influenza diseases, including pregnant women, children under 5 years, the elderly, and individuals with underlying health conditions such as HIV/AIDS, asthma, and chronic heart or lung diseases.
+The Saudi Ministry of Health recommends that international pilgrims be vaccinated against seasonal influenza before arrival into Saudi Arabia, particularly those at increased risk of severe influenza diseases, including pregnant women, children under 5 years, the elderly, and individuals with underlying health conditions such as HIV/AIDS, asthma, and chronic heart or lung diseases.

 Be Vigilant against Middle East Respiratory Syndrome Coronavirus (MERS-CoV)